-And after cutting into it, how does each day in the fridge affect it's nutrients?
+And after cutting into it, how does each day in the fridge affect its nutrients?
 How much is lost each day?
-And for other fruit in general the same question above.
-Is it worth it to eat a fruit when it's past it's prime?
+And for other fruit, in general, the same question above.
+Is it worth it to eat fruit when it's past it's prime?